mivaecommerce/api-sdk-swift/README.md

 # Miva Merchant API SDK for Swift 4.x

-This node library wraps the Miva Merchant JSON API introduced in Miva Merchant 9.12.
+This library wraps the Miva Merchant JSON API introduced in Miva Merchant 9.12.
 It allows you to quickly integrate your swift applications with a Miva Merchant store to fetch, create, and update store data.